sanger/traction-ui/dpl-592-todo.md

     - remove the pool from state pools (remove item from list)
     - set state.pools the previous way = new list

+- put something indicative of what the search button is for (pools) in run create

 ## refactoring and restructuring

 - leave setPools as it was and make a findPools action in RunCreate store